Go to main content

 through to the next millennium, I think.

-connection and closeness actually
+Connection and closeness actually

 become more important in this age of AI.

-I think it's so critical to know
+I think it's so critical to know which is applied

-when in which environments, in which ways,
+when, in which environments, in which ways,

 because we need both in order